mgifford/mermaid-graphs/impact2.md

     CheckColor-->IsGreen{{Proceed}};
     CheckColor-->isYellow[Collaborate];
     CheckColor-->isJustificationRequired["Justification Required"];
-    isYellow-->salesAlertsImpacts["Sales Sends a message to @impact-committee in #sales-impact"];
+    isYellow-->salesAlertsImpactsYellow["Sales sends a message to @impact-committee in #sales-impact"];
-   salesAlertsImpacts-->ImpactResponds["Point person from Impact acknowledges the request.
+   salesAlertsImpactsYellow-->ImpactResponds["Point person from Impact acknowledges the request.
 (80% SLA in 1 day, others in 3 days)"];
    ImpactResponds-->ImpactDiscusses["Point person facilitates the discussion in the Impact committee.
 Possibly using a rubric."];
   ImpactDiscusses-->Decision["Impact committee decides & communicates to Sales."];
   Decision-->Discussion["If needed a discussion will happen between Sales & Impact"];

-  isJustificationRequired-->salesAlertsImpacts["Sales Sends a detailed brief to @impact-committee in #sales-impact"];
+  isJustificationRequired-->salesAlertsImpactsRed["Sales sends a detailed supporting materials to @impact-committee in #sales-impact"];
 ```

 ## Values workflow 2